-An easy weeknight meal, this Indian butter chicken is warmly spiced – but not spicy – with a sauce that just screams to be soaked up by hot rice and fresh naan.
+An easy weeknight meal, this Indian butter chicken is warmly spiced – but not spicy – with a sauce that just neeeeeds to be soaked up by hot rice and fresh naan.

 This time of year, deep in the throes of January, I’m alllll about warm and cozy meals.

 And sure, it may be 50° F outside on a freak day here – or maybe that’s your regular winter weather?
 But I’m still craving winter food!

 This Indian butter chicken hits all the marks.
 It’s quick to make on a weeknight and it’s a warmly spiced and oh so comforting meal.

 I paired this a while back with some fluffy white basmati rice – I need to get my life-changing rice recipe out to you soon! – and some easy homemade naan.

 And about that naan!
 You’re probably all like: “Homemade naan on a weeknight?!
 No way!”

 Yes way!!
 I made the dough and froze a bunch of dough balls on the weekend for a quick thaw, roll, and cook during the week.
 Sometimes I really surprise myself.

 For this Indian butter chicken recipe, you’ll make a quick spiced tomato sauce with onions, garlic, ginger, jalapeño, and a slew of Indian spices.
 After the sauce has cooked down and has given the spices a chance to meld into it, you’ll nestle the chicken into the sauce.